sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/Nano-9K.md

 # Tang Nano 9K

->  Edit on 2022.05.13

 ## Introduction

-Tang nano 9K is a development board based on [Gowin](https://www.gowinsemi.com/en/) GW1NR-9 FPGA chip.It equips with HDMI connector, RGB screen interface connector, SPI screen connector, 32Mbit SPI flash and 6 LEDs, so users can use it for FPGA verification, risc-v soft core verification and basic function verification easily and quickly.
-Its 8640 LUT4 logic units can not only be used for various complex logic circuits designing, but also used for running a complete PicoRV soft core.
-It also meets various needs of users, such as learning FPGA, verifying soft core and further design.
+The Tang Nano 9K, powered by [Gowin's](https://www.gowinsemi.com/en/) GW1NR-9 FPGA chip, is a versatile and feature-rich development board.
+It features several often used connectors, including HDMI, RGB screen, and SPI screen interfaces, aswell as a 32Mbit SPI flash and six LEDs.
+It has 8640 LUT4 logic units, an onboard 27MHz clock and 2 PLLs meaning, as well as basic FPGA designs, it can also be used for full risc-v softcores such as PicoRV.

 ![](./../../../assets/Tang/Nano-9K/9K.png)

 ## Comparison

 Tang Nano 9K is the 5th product of Sipeed Tang series.
-Before purchasing, you can compare and choose from the following table according to your demands:
+Several Tang FPGA products are compared in the table below, if you need a more feature-rich board consider the [Tang Nano 20K](../tang-nano-20k/nano-20k.md).

 | Model               | Tang Nano 1K                                                                   | Tang Nano 4K                                                                   | Tang Nano 9K                                                                   |
 | :------------------ | :----------------------------------------------------------------------------- | :----------------------------------------------------------------------------- | :----------------------------------------------------------------------------- |